Truths from the Titanic and a Chilean Mine > Reviews, The Watch That Ends the Night and Deep Down Dark

 "My aim in writing The Watch That Ends the Night was not to present history.
 My aim was to present humanity.
 The people represented in this book lived and breathed and loved.
 They were as real as you or me.
 They could have been any one of us" (2011).

-In The Watch That Ends the Night the poem "The First-Class and Third-Class Promenade," the reader is presented with a comparable and contrasting image of social classes.
+In The Watch That Ends the Night the poem "The First-Class and Third-Class Promenade," presents the reader with comparing and contrasting images of the social classes.
 Throughout the book, the reader is also presented with information regarding the differences in treatment between the classes.

 Similarly, in Deep Down Dark almost immediately after the collapse, the worker hierarchy also collapses.
 The shift supervisor resigns his authority, and the Bolivian immigrant rookie becomes accepted as a "friend and brother" (2014).